top of page

 Radon Gas, the silent killer, yet unknown by many.

-Radon, the enemy may be in your house 100,000 homes in the UK are estimated to have radon levels above the action level are exposed to high levels of radio active gas that is the second cause of lung cancer after tobacco.
-Between 1980 and 2016, just 3% of all UK homes had been tested yet 69,500 homes were found to have radon levels equal to or above the current action level of 200 becquerels per cubic metre (Bq/m3) – the level at which action should be taken to reduce levels of the gas.
+Radon, the enemy may be in your house 100,000 homes in Ireland are estimated to have radon levels above the take action level, as they are exposed to high levels of radio active gas that is the second cause of lung cancer after tobacco.
+Between 1980 and 2016, just 3% of all homes had been tested yet 69,500 homes were found to have radon levels equal to or above the current action level of 200 becquerels per cubic metre (Bq/m3) – the level at which action should be taken to reduce levels of the gas.

 • Radon is a naturally occurring radioactive gas which may be found in high concentrations in indoor environments, such as homes and workplaces.